 - Dataset – download the Blogging_Income dataset here

-If you want to learn Python, or are just curious, these posts are a good place to start: Absolute Beginner’s Guide to Python and Getting Started with Python (for Machine Learning).
+If you want to learn Python, these posts are a good place to start: Absolute Beginner’s Guide to Python and Getting Started with Python (for Machine Learning).

 Get your data